michael-kelleher/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

 # Lab 2 Part 2

+First I got feedback from Siddharth Wadhwa and Heusiu Kim.
+They liked the integration with Google Calendar and the display of the movie posters.
+One idea they seemed interested in was how it could be used to plan future events instead of only being used for what movie to watch right now.
+They said it could ping users with suggestions for later in the day (e.g. "You have 102 minutes of free time at 4:00, do you want to watch Singin' in the Rain?").
+THe other big suggestion was to flesh out the interaction on the device itself.
+Currently it is pretty passive with most of the interaction happening on the computer/phone using Google calendar.
+THe suggested being able to scroll through possible movies, and to have an on/off button.
+Both are good ideas.
+Other thoughts included being able to share calendars with friends to synchronize opportunities for watch parties.

 Pull Interactive Lab Hub updates to your repo.